benbraide/inlinejs-database/README.md

 # inlinejs-database
-IndexedDB wrapper for the InlineJS reactive JavaScript framework
+DOM IndexedDB wrapper for the InlineJS JavaScript framework